monrdeme/aws-multi-tier-app/README.md

 ## Deployment Walkthrough

+This section provides a step-by-step guide to deploying the entire AWS multi-tier application infrastructure and services using Terraform and automating the application deployment with GitHub Actions.
+Each part represents a logical grouping of infrastructure components.

 ### Part 1: Initial AWS Account Setup

 **Purpose**: Before provisioning infrastructure with Terraform, it’s essential to establish a reliable and centralized mechanism for managing state.
 This ensures that infrastructure deployments are consistent, auditable, and safe from race conditions or conflicting changes across teams and environments.